lanl/bml/docs/index.md

 - Push the branch to your forked repository
 - Go to https://github.com/lanl/bml and click on 'Create Pull Request'

-During the review process you might want to change your pull request.
-Simply commit the changes on your local branch and push them GitHub.
-Please don't `amend` your commits.
-This makes it more difficult for the reviewers to follow your work.

-Please make sure your pull request contains only one logical change (see ["Structural split of change"](https://wiki.openstack.org/wiki/GitCommitMessages#Structural_split_of_changes) for further details.
+During the review process you might want to update your pull request.
+Please add commits or `amend` your existing commits as necessary.
+If you amend any commits you need to add the `--force-with-lease` option to the `git push` command.
+Please make sure that your pull request contains only one logical change (see ["Structural split of change"](https://wiki.openstack.org/wiki/GitCommitMessages#Structural_split_of_changes) for further details.